The Fans Have Spoken: Top Ten Rock and Roll Hall of Fame Snubs

 9. The Cars*

 While both Blondie and The Cars went from gritty punk scenes to commercial success, Debbie Harry’s impact on a generation of female musicians may be one of the things that helped distinguish her band in the minds of Hall voters.
 Meanwhile, the Cars are stuck in the back of the lot.
-The time has come to give Ric Ocasek and company some serious respect.
+The time has come to give Ric Ocasek and company some serious respect. *Note: The Cars will now be inducted into Rock and Roll Hall of Fame in 2018.

 10. Three Dog Night